An Tóstal: Establishment

+After seeing the 1951 Festival of Britain, the President of Pan Am Airlines thought of the idea of an Irish version.
 The original purpose of the festival was a celebration of Irish culture, with an emphasis upon drawing tourists into the country during the Easter off-season.
 It was marked by a series of regional parades, arts and sporting events.
 Many towns began a clean-up plan, thus starting off the National Tidy Town Awards, which is running still in Ireland.
 In 1953, a set of commemorative stamps designed by Limerick artist Fergus O'Ryan, were issued by the Irish Post Office.